hassanjaved-arch/Bank-ATM-system/README.md

 ---
 ## How to Run
--Install Python.
+- Install Python.
--Download the project.
+- Download the project.
--Open it in VS Code.
+- Open it in VS Code.
--Run app.py.
+- Run app.py.

 ---